 But wait.
 We CAN find ways to fight this.
 It boils down to providing ourselves with adequate stimulation (releasing dopamine), enough sleep, and clean living.
 It’s not very different from what leads to athletes’ poor performance when exhausted.
 Their processing powers get muddled and their sense of timing is off, prohibiting them from seeing or responding rapidly to new situations.
 In fact, Bejan even used the example of away games in sports (replete with long trips, poor diet, fatigue, and bad sleeping patterns).
 It’s just that for us, these periods of being “off” can stretch into years—not just one away game.

 The rest has to do with what we place in our own paths.
 Business Insider writer Jeff Haden, in his article You can't stop time — but you can make it seem like it's slowing down, quotes author Harlan Coben in his book Don’t Let Go.
-"There are various theories about why the years pass as you get older.
+"There are various theories about why the years pass more quickly as you get older.
 The most popular is also the most obvious.
 As you get older, each year is a smaller percentage of your life.
 If you are ten years old, a year is ten percent.
 If you are fifty years old, a year is two percent.”
 He goes on to talk about a theory, however, that debunks that explanation.
 “The theory states that time passes faster when we are in a set routine, when we aren't learning anything new, when we stay stuck in a life pattern.
 The key to making time slow down is to have new experiences.
 You may joke that the week you went on vacation flew by far too quickly, but if you stop and think about it, that week actually seemed to last much longer than one involving the drudgery of your day job.
 You are complaining about it going away so fast because you loved it, not because it felt as though time was passing faster.”